Skip to main content

 • offer help to find treatment

 Avoid being angry or making accusations.
-If the person is approached in a non-judgemental way, they may be more willing to get treatment.
+If you approach the person in a non-judgmental way, they may be more willing to get treatment.

-There's no standard treatment for Munchausen's syndrome.
-But a combination of psychoanalysis and cognitive behavioural therapy (CBT) may control symptoms.
+There's no standard treatment for Munchausen syndrome.
+But a combination of psychoanalysis and cognitive behavioural therapy (CBT) may stop their behaviours.

-Psychoanalysis is a type of psychotherapy that attempts to uncover and resolve unconscious beliefs and motivations.
+Psychoanalysis is a type of psychotherapy that tries to uncover and resolve unconscious beliefs and motivations.

-CBT helps you manage your problems by thinking more positively.
+CBT helps you manage your difficulties by thinking in a more positive way.
 It can help you recognise and change unhelpful patterns of behaviour.

 Family therapy

-People with Munchausen's syndrome still in close contact with their family may also benefit from having family therapy.
+People with Munchausen syndrome still in close contact with their family may also benefit from family therapy.

-The person with the syndrome and their close family members discuss:
+The person and their close family members discuss:

 • how it's affected the family